 In essence, bone metabolism is due to only two types of cells: osteoblasts and osteoclasts.
 Osteocytes are simply osteoblasts that have encased themselves in bone.
 Individual osteocytes remain connected by long cellular processes, forming a network connected by gap junctions.
 Osteocytes are able to sense mechanical strain, which they report to the bone construction units via this network.

 Osteoblasts differentiate from stromal marrow cells.
 They produce the organic part of the bone matrix, an array of proteins collectively termed osteoid.
-In the following, a look at three out of a much larger number of these proteins:
+Out of a much larger number, let's take a look at three functionally important proteins:

 In addition, osteoblasts engage in targeted export of Ca2+ and phosphate, inducing local super saturation conditions to mineralize the freshly produced osteoid.
 For this process, alkaline phosphatase tethered to the outside of the osteoblast plasma membrane seems to be important, although the enzyme's role remains insufficiently understood.
 It may increase extracellular phosphate concentration by dephosphorylating organic molecules or cleaving pyrophosphate.